akashsingh-ops/chah_aur_code/READMEMy.md

 <!-- redux -->

 it's mostly used as a state management tool(idhar udhar jo data passed ho rh ) with React, you can use Redux with any other JavaScript framework or library.

+independent lib ,data flow(the data go in a one way and update the content and back ) is more strng then context api.

+we should never change the state , there is no direct change only done my reducer.